 - In this Acceptable Solution, the term 'beds' is used to denote the number of people expected to be sleeping in the firecell.
-Therefore, a double bed counts as two beds, a tier of three single bunks (one above another) counts as three beds and four reclining chairs count as four beds. - 2.
-The number of beds depends on the individual layout in every case.
+Therefore, a double bed counts as two beds, and a tier of three single bunks (one above another) counts as three beds. - The number of beds depends on the individual layout in every case.
 Clearly dormitories will have a far greater number of beds within any given area than single bedrooms in a hospital or an old people's home, which may have individual lounge areas, toilets and kitchenettes attached.
 During use, the number of bed spaces must not be increased beyond that initially provided for unless a new building consent is obtained.